Breast Cancer And Progesterone

 Bioidentical doctors have been saying for years how protective progesterone is for breast cancer.
 Now research seems to have ‘discovered’ it but are we talking about the same thing?

-Breast cancer is a major health concern as it claims the lives of almost 1,000 women a month.
-For many years researchers such as Dr Ray Peat, bioidentical pioneers such as Dr John Lee and doctors experienced in bioidentical progesterone usage such as Dr Shirley Bond have advocated the use of bioidentical progesterone to help oppose the excess oestrogen that is behind the disease.
+For many years researchers such as Dr Ray Peat, bioidentical pioneers such as Dr John Lee and doctors experienced in bioidentical progesterone usage such as Dame Dr Shirley Bond and Dr Tony Coope have advocated the use of bioidentical progesterone to help oppose the excess oestrogen that is linked to such hormonal cancers.

-Now it seems that medical science has caught up as newspaper reports recently reported that Cambridge University researchers have shown that ‘progesterone’ slows the growth of tumours.
-I agree it absolutely has been shown to be effective in helping women with a history of breast cancer both preventively and after treatment to help with the side effects.
+Now it seems that medical science has caught up as Cambridge University researchers have shown that ‘progesterone’ slows the growth of tumours.
+Or have they?

-However what concerns me is that they also state that it is an’ inexpensive drug used in contraceptives’, so yet again we have the confusion between the natural hormone progesterone and the synthetic progestin.
+As they also state that it is an’ inexpensive drug used in contraceptives’, yet again we have the confusion between the natural hormone progesterone and the synthetic progestin.

 They are not the same, progestins have their own side effects and cannot replicate the effects of the natural hormone in the way that bioidentical progesterone can.